 A Spiritual Home

 We hope that Miller Chapel becomes a spiritual home for you while you engage in Seminary studies.
 There are regular services of worship for the entire Seminary community, and the doors are open daily to all for personal reflection and prayer.
 There is a prayer box located in the narthex of the chapel.
 Please feel free to share what is on your heart and mind.
 Prayer requests will be read by the Minister of the Chapel and kept confidential.

 Worship happens in many forms and in many places on our campus.
-In Miller Chapel, we hold regular worship services Monday through Friday at 11:30 a.m. during the fall and spring long terms.
-Weekly services are held during the short terms.
+In Miller Chapel, we hold regular worship services Monday through Friday at 11:30 a.m. when classes are in session.
 The Sacrament of Holy Communion is celebrated on Fridays throughout both semesters.
 Students are invited to participate in the Seminary Choir, which helps lead music during worship.
 Special services are also scheduled throughout the year, and can be found on the academic schedule and Seminary calendars.
+More info.

 Recognizing that students at Princeton Seminary are often far from their home faith communities, the Minister of the Chapel, Jan Ammon, is available for pastoral care and support.
 This may include comfort in times of sorrow, prayer in times of need, and conversation about spiritual reflection and vocational discernment.
 Referrals for formal spiritual direction or counseling can also be made.
 The Minister of the Chapel coordinates the worship life of the chapel and is pastor to the students.